AMT10-cyber/Data-Leakage-Prevention-DLP-System/README.md

 # Data Leakage Prevention (DLP) System

-A secure, web-based system for detecting and redacting sensitive **PII** (Personally Identifiable Information) and **HII** (Health Information Identifiers) from structured and unstructured datasets using rule-based logic and NLP.
+A secure, web-based system for detecting and redacting sensitive **PII** (Personally Identifiable Information) and **HII** (Health Information Identifiers) from both structured and unstructured datasets using rule-based logic and NLP.

-This Streamlit-powered app offers user authentication, real-time registration, encrypted exports, and support for both tabular and descriptive data via CSV uploads.
+This Streamlit-powered application offers user authentication, encrypted downloads, real-time redaction, and flexible upload support for tabular and descriptive data through `.csv` files.

 ---